wgenial/mimetypeicons-nodejs/README.md

-# mime-types icon
+# mime-type icons

-Site that provides mime-type icons
+Site that provides mime-type icons.

 ## How to use